What is sublimation printing, and how can you use it to create beautiful, custom-printed items like this? 👇

 The time and method for transferring depend on the object you’re designing, but you can learn more with our 20 oz skinny sublimation guide.

-If you need help, check out our MakerFlo Crafts Facebook Group to get help from our team and more than 40,000 crafters in the MFC family.
+If you need help, check out our Official MakerFlo Facebook Community to get help from our team and thousands of other sublimation crafters!

 Benefits of Sublimation Printing for Crafting